jw5102/se_project_aroundtheus/README.md

 Comments from Jerome Ward:

-1. I Followed the requirements as much as I could, although I expect to hear a lot feedback on the mistakes that I most likely made.

-2. I didn't see anything on making hover active on the buttons, so I guess that will be on the next sprint.
+1. I updated project 3 after the reviewer's inital feedback.

+2. I added the hover function on the edit, add, and like buttons.

+3. I moved blocks around to the approiate areas and files.

+4. I moved the queries to their appropriate files.

+5. I removed unnecessary tags, elements and property values.

 # Project 3: Around The U.S.